MMolBus/ebirdscrap/vignette/vignette_ebird.scrap.chl_github.md

 -   **ebird\_key**: (required) eBird API key.
 You can obtain one from
     <a href="https://ebird.org/api/keygen" class="uri">https://ebird.org/api/keygen</a>.
-    We strongly recommend storing it in your .Renviron file as an environment variable called EBIRD\_KEY
+    Is strongly recommend storing it in your .Renviron file as an environment variable called EBIRD\_KEY